|Department||Cormier Honors College|

 Dr. Hannah Dudley-Shotwell is a first-gen from Evington, Virginia.
 She attended the College of William and Mary for undergraduate work in History and English (2008).
 After graduation, she joined Teach for America and taught high school English in rural North Carolina.
 She earned a Ph.D. in American History and a post-baccalaureate certificate in Women’s, Gender, & Sexuality Studies (2016) at the University of North Carolina at Greensboro.
 At UNCG, she was the recipient of the Joseph Bryan, Jr. Fellowship, the Sally and Alan Cone Award to Students for Outstanding Work in Women’s and Gender Studies, and the Allen W. Trelease Graduate Fellowship in History.

-Dudley-Shotwell is the author of Revolutionizing Women’s Healthcare: The Feminist Self-Help Movement in America (Rutgers, 2020).
+Dr. Dudley-Shotwell is the author of Revolutionizing Women’s Healthcare: The Feminist Self-Help Movement in America (Rutgers, 2020).
+The book was the winner of the Frances Richardson Keller-Sierra Prize.
 Her work has been supported by grants from the University of Iowa and Smith College.

 Dr. Dudley-Shotwell teaches courses in History, Women’s, Gender, & Sexuality Studies, Race and Ethnic Studies, and Honors, as well as a variety of offerings for Civitae.
 Courses taught to date include:

 • CTZN 395: Place and Voice (Brock Experience, San Francisco)